tc39/notes/meetings/2017-01/jan-25.md

 CM: Yes, hopefully you can set ground rules to set behavior

-MS:I agree with chip that some policy should have disciplinary measures.
+MLS: I agree with chip that some policy should have disciplinary measures.
 Just like we have the stages document, if we see someone stepping outside the policy and say okay, stop, what's the criteria here?
 The policy for participation, we would bring it up and say you're out of line.
 I think it makes sense to have more formal sub-committee that would be responsible for that.
 Like Chip says I hope we never have to use it.

 BT: I would be very surprised if we use it in the committee.
 I would not be surprised if we use it on Github, that's the primary venue I think it'll effect.